How to plan a successful and hassle-free group travel adventure

 What’s more, traveling with someone who’s not compatible with your traits and personality can lead to awkward moments and arguments, which may turn your trip into a disaster.

 2. Create a meeting place on Facebook

-Create an event or a group on Facebook, so can you have a virtual meeting place for you and the other travelers of your trip.
+Create an or a on, so can you have a virtual meeting place for you and the other travelers of your trip.
 Fill in the name of your group or event, and write a description or objective of your meeting place.
 Afterwards, add or invite everyone who you want to be as your companions in your trip.

 3. Get their confirmation

 Through Facebook, make sure to explain to everyone the reason you have invited or added them to your event or group.
 Also, ask them if they are willing to travel with you as a group.
 Then, list down the names of the people who intend on going with you on your group travel adventure.

 4. Designate a ringleader

 Whether you have a dozen or over a hundred people joining your vacation, you will need one person or a team to take on the lead in group travel planning.
 Not only will designating a leader make group travel planning more organized, but it ensures a smoother travel experience as well.

 So, what are the responsibilities of your group leader?
 A group leader must establish all the needs of your group, including selecting ground transportation, hotels and airfare.
 Likewise, a leader makes sure that all bases are covered before the trip.